Hugos68/dbd-trial-mapper/README.md

 > Nea: THE OTHER F*CKING RED CAR!

-Never again with DBD Trial Mapper, SWF like never before.
+Never again with TrialSync, SWF like never before.

 ## What is this?

-DBD Trial Mapper is a small application to overlay a Dead By Daylight trial.
+TrialSync is a small application to overlay a Dead By Daylight trial.

 ## Features